-A talk will be given by Pieter Nel, our Programme Director and there will be opportunities to ask questions and meet with current trainees.
+A talk will be given by Dr Nel, our Programme Director and there will be opportunities to ask questions and meet with current trainees.
 Dr Maria Qureshi will also be available to speak with self-funding candidates.

 Candidates are informed of the outcome, and those not successful at interview are offered feedback by telephone if requested.